 On BGA registered aircraft maintenance must be certified in accordance with BGA Exposition 4.8.

-Definitions and procedures for Pilot maintenance can be found in BGA AMP manual Leaflet 2-1, CAA publication CAP 520 and EU regulation 2042/2003 Appendix VIII.
+Definitions and procedures for Pilot maintenance can be found in BGA AMP manual Leaflet 2-1and EU regulation 2042/2003 Appendix VIII.

 Pilot maintenance must be recorded in the log book and certified using the pilots licence number or full name if unlicensed owner as authority.